snubwoody/wakunguma.com/src/pages/blog/macros.md

 ## Declarative macros scope
-By default declarative macros are only usable in the module they are defined (check) and any sub modules.
+By default declarative macros are only usable in the module in which they are defined (check) and any sub modules.
 They can be exported using a `#[macro_export]` attribute.
 This hoists the macro to the top of the crate, before anything else.
 There is no `pub`, `pub(crate)` or any kind of visibility.

 ```rust